University of Science and Technology Liaoning: History

 The university took its current name in 2006, when the Ministry of Education of the People's Republic of China approved the restructure of Anshan University of Science and Technology to University of Science and Technology Liaoning.

 Administration

 The university has 15 faculties (schools or departments).
-It provides 35 programs of undergraduate, 11 high-level special professional programs, and 35 graduates programs.
+It provides 35 undergraduate programs, 11 high-level special professional programs, and 35 graduate programs.

 There are 18,000 students enrolled.